ava-labs/hypersdk/docs/tutorials/morpheusvm/5_cli.md

 Address: 0x00c4cb545f748a28770042f893784ce85b107389004d6a0e0d6d7518eeae1292d9
 ```

-With this, we're now ready to interact with our implementation of MorpheusVM!
+We're now ready to interact with our implementation of MorpheusVM!

 ## Interacting with MorpheusVM